mauriciokobren/tap/README.md

 ## Next steps
 The webdriver obejct is created in the _setup()_ of test classes in tests/test.py.
 For now Firefox browser was chosed, but more browsers could be supported, like Chrome for example.

-No screenshot or video are recorded when a test fails.
+No screenshot or video is recorded when a test fails.
 This can be a good resource for analysis.